ucsdlib/newspaper_textmining/_episodes/02-navigating-the-filesystem.md

 `arguments`) to go with our basic commands.
 Arguments modify the workings of the command by telling the computer what sort of output or manipulation we want.

-Let's try this out inside our nfs directory.
-Navigate to the nfs directory using the `cd` command.
+Let's try this out inside our cephfs directory.
+Navigate to the cephfs directory using the `cd` command.

 If we type `ls -l` and hit enter, the computer returns a list that contains information about folderes and directories in the working directory.